ZiadNashaat17/Vehicle-Tracker/README.md

    npm run start-dev  # or npm start for production
    ```

-   Or run `startApp.sh` file in terminal
+   Or run `startApp.sh` file in terminal.

 ### Option 2: Docker Deployment (Recommended)